NikHille/PHP-Authentication/README.md

 composer install
 ```

-For development you can start a webserver using the native php command:
+For development and testing you can start a webserver using the native php command from the project root:

 ```cmd
 php -S 127.0.0.1:8000 -t src/www